|Home > Fleet Lists Index > Blackpool Tramway|

 Brush 290 is at Rigby Road for storage only and remains in the ownership of the Fleetwood Heritage Leisure Trust.

-Railcoach 680 is on loan from the Heaton Park Tramway arriving in August 2015 for a minimum two year stay.
+Railcoach 680 is on loan from the Heaton Park Tramway arriving in August 2015.

 Balloon 708 is at Rigby Road for storage on behalf of the Manchester Transport Museum Society arriving back in Blackpool on 21st September 2016.

-Hovertram 735 returned to Blackpool on 22nd September 2016 on long-term loan from the North East Electric Traction Trust.
+Hovertram 735 returned to Blackpool on 22nd September 2016 originally on loan but now a permanent member of the collection.

 Glasgow 1016 - or more specificially the parts of! - arrived at Rigby Road in December 2016 having been acquired by the Blackpool Heritage Trust.
-The eventual plan is that the tram will be restored to operational condition as an open topper either as Glasgow 1016 or Paisley 16.
+The eventual plan is that the tram will be restored to operational condition as open topper Paisley 16.

 |No.||Into Service||Livery||Purpose||Power Conductor||Link|